sined-rahkuk/sport-matches-parsing/README.md

 # multiple.py

 This is one of my very first programs written in Python.
-It helps me to parse sport matches from *hockeyslovakia.sk* as well as from *szfb.sk* into *csv* for further converting into google spreadsheet.
+It helps me to parse sport matches from *hockeyslovakia.sk* as well as from *szfb.sk* and *msbasket.sk* into *csv* for further converting into google spreadsheet.

 # hockey_slovakia_parser.py